 The Fund seeks to achieve its investment objective by investing, under normal circumstances, at least 80% of its net assets in floating rate senior secured loans, floating rate senior corporate debt and other floating rate senior instruments.
 Shareholders will be given at least 60 days advance notice of any change to the 80% investment policy.
-The loans and instruments in which the Fund may invest include bank loans, bonds, and debt securities issued by various domestic and foreign entities.
-The Fund may invest in private placements in these types of securities.
+The loans and instruments in which the Fund invests include bank loans, (including covenant lite loans), bonds, and debt securities issued by various domestic and foreign entities.
+The Fund also invests in private placements in these types of securities.
 The Fund intends to invest in instruments that are U.S. dollar denominated.
 The Fund may invest up to 25% of its net assets in foreign debt instruments.
 The Fund intends to invest primarily in below-investment grade loans and instruments, including debt obligations issued by REITs, bonds, notes and debentures, but may also invest in investment grade loans and instruments.
-Below-investment grade debt instruments (commonly called "high yield") or "junk" bonds) are those instruments rated BB or lower by S&P or Fitch, or Ba or lower by Moody's, or, if unrated, determined by the Advisor to be of comparable quality.
+Below-investment grade debt instruments (commonly called "high yield" or "junk" bonds) are those instruments rated BB+ or lower by S&P or Fitch, or Ba1 or lower by Moody's, or, if unrated, determined by the Advisor to be of comparable quality.
 The Advisor seeks to pursue a conservative (defensive) investment strategy within the high yield debt market by generally avoiding the lowest rated (i.e., riskiest) debt instruments in the high yield market.
 REITs are pooled investment vehicles that invest primarily in income-producing real estate or real estate-related loans or interests.
-The Fund may invest in instruments of any maturity.
+The Fund is permitted to invest in instruments of any maturity.
 The Fund may invest up to 10% of its net assets in subordinated loans.
-Subordinated loans generally have the same characteristics as senior loans except that such loans are subordinated in payment and/or lower in lien priority to first lien holders or may be unsecured.
-The Fund may invest in other investment companies, including ETFs, that have investment objectives similar to the Fund's or that otherwise are permitted investments with the Fund's investment policies described herein.
+Subordinated loans generally have the same characteristics as senior loans except that such loans are subordinated in payment and/ or lower in lien priority to first lien holders or may be unsecured.
+In addition, the Fund may have increased exposure to investments in the financials sector.
+The Fund also is permitted to invest in the securities of leveraged companies (i.e., companies that issue debt).
+The Fund also invests in other investment companies, including ETFs, that have investment objectives similar to the Fund's or that otherwise are permitted investments with the Fund's investment policies described herein.
 Investment companies that have a policy of investing at least 80% of their assets in senior floating rate instruments or investments that provide exposure to senior floating rate instruments may be used to satisfy the Fund's 80% investment policy.